schellingerhout/schellingerhout.github.io/_posts/2023-02-17-Chat with Bing AI.md

 <!--more-->

-*Note:* This article was completely written by ChatGPT.
-I will write about my own experience in the next post {: .notice}
+*Note:* This article was completely written by ChatGPT and contains many factual errors.
+ChatGPT will generate responses that seem believable, but are factually incorrect.
+This is a limitation to how GPT models are trained.
+I will write about my own experience in the next post
+{: .notice}

 ## What is the Bing Chat AI?